alvin562/EaseioBackendCodingExercise/README.md

 - **Invalid GUID format** → `400 Bad Request`
 - **Updating or deleting a non-existent record** → `404 Not Found`
 - **Missing or invalid request body** → `400 Bad Request`

+---

+## Running the tests

+To run the unit tests for the application, make sure you're in the EaseioBackendCodingExercise.Tests folder.
+Then you can run the unit tests using the following command:

+`dotnet test`